-As of January 1, 2012, Home-Based Reservations, Reduced Workweek Reservations and Premium Service Guest Relations Representatives are eligible to be covered under the Flexible Benefits Program for Agents, Representatives and Planners.
+As of January 1, 2012, Home-Based Representatives or Level 84 Premium Services Representatives are eligible to be covered under the Flexible Benefits Program for Agents, Representatives and Planners.
 As a member of this workgroup, you will be subject to the same provisions, limitations and exclusions as all other members of the Agents, Representatives and Planners workgroup, unless stated otherwise in this guide.
+Your medical coverage is limited to the Core Option and you should establish a Health Savings Account.
+Your Flexible Spending Account choices are limited to the Limited Purpose Health Care Flexible Spending Account and the Dependent Day Care Flexible Spending Account.
+While you are not eligible for Basic Life Insurance, you are eligible to purchase Voluntary Employee Term Life Insurance.

-You are eligible for coverage for yourself and your eligible dependents after you fulfill a one-month waiting period of active employment.

-- You must provide proof of eligibility for dependent coverages. - Spouses, common law spouses, Company-recognized Domestic Partners and dependent children are eligible for coverage under certain benefits. - Some employees may be ineligible for coverage under the Flexible Benefits Program.
+- You are eligible for coverage for yourself and your eligible dependents after you fulfill a one-month waiting period of active employment.
+This waiting period does not apply to management employees.
+You must provide proof of eligibility for dependent coverages. - Spouses, common law spouses, Company-recognized Domestic Partners and dependent children are eligible for coverage under certain benefits. - Some employees may be ineligible for coverage under the Flexible Benefits Program.